Hughes Television Network

 HTN Communications, better known as Hughes Television Network (HTN) and formerly Sports Network, was an American television network created by Richard Eugene Bailey.
 The company is now in the business of providing video and audio services to sports networks.

 It never lived up to its dream of being the nation's fourth television network, following the demise of the DuMont Television Network.
-HTN limited itself to broadcasting sports events, including the Stanley Cup Finals, PBA Bowling and special programming, including the Muppets special The Frog Prince, and provided facilities links to a loose network of stations, who were usually independents or affiliates of ABC, CBS, or NBC.
+HTN limited itself to broadcasting sports events, including the Stanley Cup Final, PBA Bowling and special programming, including the Muppets special The Frog Prince, and provided facilities links to a loose network of stations, who were usually independents or affiliates of ABC, CBS, or NBC.

 In 2013, HTN Communications merged with The Switch.

 History

 Sports Network Incorporated

 Originally working as chief network coordinator at ABC in 1954, Richard Eugene Bailey conceived of a cost-effective means of broadcasting away Major League Baseball games to their home cities.
 The idea came from the BBDO advertising agency, who appealed to Bailey on behalf of advertisers, Schaefer Beer and Lucky Strike cigarettes, to save money on their broadcast of Brooklyn Dodgers games; Bailey came up with the concept of "streamlining transmission operations."
 This innovation for covering away games became the basis for the Sports Network.

 Bailey capitalized his company with $1,000.
 In December 1956, Bailey met with sponsors, ad agencies and the baseball teams' representatives at Chicago's Hotel Knickerbocker to get SNI off the ground.
 In 1956, the first operational year, the network had 300 television and 1,200 radio broadcasts of major league baseball games.

 In the fall 1956, SNI started showing Cleveland Browns football games.
 In later years, they acquired rights to Big Ten and Atlantic Coast Conference basketball.
 SNI's coverage of the 1963 NCAA final, where Loyola University Chicago upset the University of Cincinnati, was a ratings smash, with a larger audience than CBS' hit westerns Have Gun – Will Travel and Gunsmoke.

 By the early sixties, the Browns (still on SNI) were the only NFL team not signed to a major TV network.
 At the insistence of new commissioner Pete Rozelle, the Browns dropped SNI when the entire league signed a collective television contract with CBS in 1962.